ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ===== Introduction =====

-Add the function //is_trusted()//, so developers can check if a variable can be trusted to not contain an Injection Vulnerability.
+Add the function //is_noble()//, so developers can check if a variable is at risk of containing an Injection Vulnerability.

-By trusting integers and literals (strings defined by the programmer), we can provide a lightweight, simple, and very effective way to prevent Injection Vulnerabilities.
+If a variable is crated from integers and literals (strings defined by the programmer), we can provide a lightweight, simple, and very effective way to prevent Injection Vulnerabilities.

 It avoids the "false sense of security" that comes with the flawed "Taint Checking" approach, [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/escaping.php?ts=4|because escaping is very difficult to get right]].
 It's much safer for developers to use parameterised queries, and well-tested libraries.

-These libraries require certain sensitive values to only come from the developer; but because it's [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/mistakes.php?ts=4|easy to incorrectly include user values]], Injection Vulnerabilities are still introduced by the thousands of developers using these libraries incorrectly.
+These libraries require certain sensitive values to come from the developer; but because it's [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/mistakes.php?ts=4|easy to incorrectly include user values]], Injection Vulnerabilities are still introduced by the thousands of developers using these libraries incorrectly.
 You will notice the linked examples are based on examples found in the Libraries' official documentation, they still "work", and are typically shorter/easier than doing it correctly (I've found many of them on live websites, and it's why I'm here).
 A simple Query Builder example being:

 <code php>
 $qb->select('u')